-Eliciting and Interpreting Assignment (20 pts.).
-Read and review the directions: "Eliciting and Interpreting Complete Instructions".
+Eliciting and Interpreting Assignment General Description (25 pts. total).
+Read and review the directions on Moodle: "Eliciting and Interpreting Complete Instructions".
 You are required to audio or video record your interview with the student.
 The student's work and responses should not be published or shared beyond the scope of this assignment.
 You may also need to seek assistance in making a recording of your interview.
 You will need to submit: